Bombing of Gorky in World War II: German Aviation

 Two-engine bombers of the squadrons KG 27 and KG 55 participated in the raids, which rose from the airfields near Orel and Bryansk and, bypassing the Moscow air defense zone, they flew up to Gorky from Dzerzhinsk, Bogorodsk and Arzamas.
 To use the darkest time of the day, bombardments were conducted from 12 am to 2 am.
 At first the target was designated as light missiles and air defense was blocked, then bombed from different heights and directions.
 Tactics changed every time.
 High-explosive, fragmentation and incendiary bombs of various calibers (up to 2000 kg) and incendiary liquids were dropped into the city.
 The results of each raid recorded by reconnaissance aircraft flying over the city at an altitude of 7 km, at 5 pm the next day.

-In the first raid on the night of June 4–5, in order to cover up, the disinformation about the preparation of the Luftwaffe attack on Moscow was launched.
+In the first raid on the night of June 4–5, in order to cover up, the preparation of the Luftwaffe raid, an attack on Moscow was launched.
 According to air defense data, approximately 45 He 111, Ju 88 and Focke-Wulf Fw 200 took part in it.
 The planes flew from the directions Vladimir-Kovrov-Gorky and Kulebaki-Arzamas-Gorky.
 The bombing began at 12:45 am, about 20 planes broke through to the city.
 A total of 289 bombs were dropped, 260 of which were dropped on GAZ, the main conveyor, a spring workshop, and a smithy No. 3 were put out of operation.
 Several houses and a hospital were destroyed.
 In Avtozavodsky City District and at the plant, 70 people died and 210 were wounded.
 Attempts to break into the northern part of the city to the plants Krasnoe Sormovo, Aviation Plant Nr.
 21 "Ordzhonikidze", and Gorky machine-building plant failed.
 5 German aircraft were lost.
 According to German data, 168 He 111 and Ju 88 aircraft participated in the raid, of which 149 aircraft attacked Gorky.

 In the second raid on the night of June 5–Tuesday, 6, according to air defense estimates, 80 He 111 aircraft participated.
 The bombing lasted from 12:31 am to 02:08 am.
 The raid was carried out by 6 groups from different altitudes and directions.
 Mainly, the western and northern sides of GAZ were attacked.
 The main power transmission line is disabled, the water supply network is badly damaged.
 Completely burnt assembly workshop, a department of adjacent industries, a rubber warehouse, a fleet of tow trucks, a locomotive depot, a chassis workshop, a dietetal.
 Finally, the main workshop burned down.
 About 100 bombs were dropped at the plant.
 The residential district and the tuberculosis hospital suffered.
 In the Monastyrka village 60-80 houses were burned and destroyed.
 According to German data, 128 planes were involved in the raid and 2 were lost.
 At the same time, some of the aircraft in the bombing of Gorky did not participate, but bombed Stalinogorsk.